grafbase/grafbase/examples/nextjs/README.md

 You must rename your `.env.local.example` to `.env` and fill all of its properties.

-You must rename `/src/graphql/codegen.example.yml` to `/src/graphql/codegen.yml` and replace the required fields.

 ## Getting Started

 First, run the development server: